 An untreated sexually transmitted disease can have serious consequences, such as infertility.
-That’s why the OB/GYN specialists at Capital Women’s Care in Arlington and McLean, Virginia, recommend regular screening for their patients.
+That’s why the OB/GYN specialists at Capital Women’s Care in Arlington, Virginia, recommend regular screening for their patients.
 Testing is discrete, and it's a responsible health measure for any woman who is sexually active, especially if she is trying to have a baby or is single with a variety of partners.
 If you are looking for a practice that will respect your privacy while you have STD tests done, call Capital Women’s Care for an appointment.

 There are some specific screening tests that Dr. Caskie with Capital Women’s Care will recommend for most patients during a well-woman exam, especially if the patient is new and sexually active.

 By getting screened, women can receive a proper diagnosis and treatment plan if they do test positive.
 Some typical STDs that the practice tests for include:

 Not all STDs have symptoms, so testing is necessary to rule out these infections and avoid potential complications.

 The human papillomavirus (HPV) is one of the most common sexually transmitted infections in this country.
 There are more than 40 different versions of this one viral infection, and it's transmitted through both skin-to-skin contact and sex.

 Most forms of HPV are harmless and something the body fights off on its own.
 Others can lead to more serious problems, such as cancer of the mouth, throat or cervix.

 The Centers for Disease Control and Prevention recommends women between the ages of 11 and 26 get the HPV vaccine to help protect them from infection.
 Dr. Williams or one of the other GYN specialists at Capital Women’s Care discuss this option with each qualified patient during their regular wellness exam.